The single biggest marketing challenge affecting small business owners (and a surprisingly simple solution)

-A few weeks ago, I reached out to a bunch of different creative entrepreneurs, asking them how they go about marketing their businesses online.
+A few weeks ago, I reached out to a bunch of different entrepreneurs, asking them how they go about marketing their businesses online.

-From designers and photographers to independent cafés and shop owners, the range of responses I received gave me an insight into how creative businesses use online marketing platforms, and what they ultimately want to achieve from their efforts.
+From designers and photographers to independent cafés and shop owners, the range of responses I received gave me an insight into how small businesses use online marketing platforms, and what they ultimately want to achieve from their efforts.

-It also showed me which areas of online marketing creative businesses struggle with.
+It also showed me which areas of online marketing small businesses struggle with.
 Not everyone enjoys writing blog posts, running social media accounts or optimising websites for Google – most entrepreneurs would rather be spending their time completing projects and keeping clients happy.

 It’s understandable: spending too much time on online marketing can be a real distraction from getting work done.
-But when you run a small creative business, marketing yourself via social media, SEO and blogging is one of the best ways to ensure you win the work you want.
+But when you run a small business, marketing yourself via social media, SEO and blogging is one of the best ways to ensure you win the work you want.

-So, when I asked creative entrepreneurs what they find most challenging in terms of marketing themselves online, it didn't surprise me to see one major theme emerge.
+So, when I asked entrepreneurs what they find most challenging in terms of marketing themselves online, it didn't surprise me to see one major theme emerge.
 Can you guess what it was?

 If not, don’t worry – the following responses should make it pretty clear: